Closing a credit card with zero balance

 Thinking of closing a credit card with zero balance?
 Before cutting that card, you should consider all of the possible effects, such as how it can impact your credit score and your chances of getting approved for new lines of credit.
 It's usually better not to cancel cards, but there are also times when it makes perfect sense.

-Why you should close your credit card
+When you should close your credit card

 You want to steer clear of high annual fees